samarahsolutions/.github/profile/README.md

 - Support digital transformation in the mining sector especially in the areas of geoscience, maintenance and safety.
 - Focus on removing subjective human biases from primary geoscience data sources and inputs, to improve interpretations, 3D resource modelling and decision making.
-- Support more reliable and repeatable geoscience, maintenance and safety data and workflows.
+- Support more reliable and repeatable geoscience, industrial maintenance and safety data and workflows.

 ### Who are our clients?